bflbarlow/d3_projects/README.md

 ## d3_projects Structure

 Each folder is an individual D3 project named according to the functionality being explored.
 Each D3 project will have an `index.html` file and a `d3.js` file.
 Often, it will also include a `data` folder containing the CSV file(s) used in the `d3.js` file.
+Maybe I'll get fancy at some point and start adding a CSS file.

 ## Goals for the Project